 The Campaign Settings

-The campaign settings are where you can set up your first campaign.
-You can title it an umbrella term where you can place multiple ad groups under.
+The campaign settings are where you can set up your first dental PPC campaign.
+You can title it an umbrella term which you can place multiple ad groups under.
 A good choice would be “Check-up services,” where you can, later on, make ad groups for teeth cleanings and x-rays.
 When doing this it is recommended that you deselect Google Search Partners and the Display Network option.
 These settings will drive up costs by showing your ads on places other than Google search, which is not the goal.

 Within the audience demographics section, you can set things like location and language.
 Since you are a local dental clinic, you should use the location setting to target locals.